-Bio: Based in Toronto, Emma works with a range of media, including printmaking, photography, sculpture and installation.
-Her work addresses ideas of memory and loss that are rooted within family stories and inherited narratives.
-For the past decade, Emma’s research and art practice has focused on the experiences her family and thousands of other Japanese Canadians endured throughout their forced incarceration during the Second World War.
-Her work explores this history and the reverberations these experiences have had throughout the subsequent generations.
+Bio: Based in Toronto, Emma works across a range of media, including printmaking, photography, sculpture, and installation.
+Her practice explores themes of memory and loss, rooted in family stories and inherited narratives.
+Centered on the experiences of her paternal grandparents—and thousands of other Japanese Canadians—who were forcibly incarcerated in Canada during the Second World War, Emma’s work examines this history and its enduring impact across generations.

-Emma has exhibited nationally and internationally.
-Her work is in a number of public and private collections, including the Art Gallery of Ontario, the Royal Ontario Museum, the Japanese Canadian National Museum and the Library of Congress.
-She is the recipient of the Queen Sonja Print Award 2018.
-Emma received her MFA from the University of Nebraska-Lincoln and her BA from the University of Guelph.
-Emma is an Assistant Professor and the Chair of Photography, Printmaking and Publications at OCAD University.
+Emma has exhibited nationally and internationally, and her work is held in public and private collections, including the Art Gallery of Ontario, the Royal Ontario Museum, the Japanese Canadian National Museum, and the Library of Congress.
+She is the recipient of the Queen Sonja Print Award (2018).
+Emma earned her MFA from the University of Nebraska–Lincoln and her BA from the University of Guelph.
+She is currently an Assistant Professor at OCAD University.

 Available Works: Visit United Contemporary for more information and contact info@unitedcontemporary.com